 The list of third parties that Xenon engages for a specific trial is available upon request.

 Location of Clinical Trial Data

 Xenon Pharmaceuticals Inc. is located in Canada.
-Clinical Trial Data is processed in Canada, the United States and other international jurisdictions based on your consent to do so, which is obtained on the Informed Consent Form.
+Clinical Trial Data is processed in Canada, the United States and other international jurisdictions based on the appropriate legal mechanism (e.g., your consent).

 Xenon will retain Clinical Trial Data and will instruct third parties to retain Personal Information or Clinical Trial Data, depending on their role in the study, subject to applicable legislation.

 In Canada the retention period for clinical trial data is 25 years under Canadian Food and Drug Regulations.